 Mineral Recommended level in poultry Effects Treatments Sodium 50 - 300 mg/l Together with high levels of chlorine or sulfate can cause diarrhea.
 In addition, it can promote the growth of Enterococci.
-Level > 600 mg / I could produce alterations in eggshell quality.
-There may be problems when lower con- centrations (< 50 mg / I) are accompanied by chlorides ≥ 14 ppm or sulfates > 50 ppm.
-Reverse osmosis, lower dietary salt level blend with non-saline water, keep water clean and permanently use sanitizers such as hydrogen peroxide or iodine to prevent bacterial growth.
-Sulfate < 200 mg/l Laxative effect.
+Level > 600 mg/l could produce alterations Sulfate < 200 mg/l Laxative effect.
 If high levels of magnesium and chloride or sulfate are also present (> 50 mg/l), a decrease in performance can occur.
 The presence of rotten egg odor can mean that there is a high concentration of hydrogen which is a byproduct of sulfate-reducing bacteria.
 Aerate water in a storage tank to prevent air bubbles from entering water lines.
 Apply chlorine shots into the well, without stopping the normal disinfection program.
 Alkalinity < 100 mg/l It is a value associated with bicarbonate, sulfates, and calcium carbonate.
 It can give a bitter taste to water which can reduce water intake and be corrosive to evaporative panels.
 High alkalinity levels make more difficult to lower the water pH.
 Acidification (pH target < 6,5), anion exchange to reduce the water alkalinity and aeration.
 Water hardness < 150 mg/l Water hardness can produce scale that deposit on the inner surface of pipes.
 Main factors are calcium and magnesium.
 Iron and manganese can also contribute but in lesser extent.
 Very high levels can also impact on medications and vaccines.
 Water softeners (do not use if sodium levels are high unless potassium chloride is used instead of sodium chloride).
 Polyphosphates sequester the ions involved in hardness and keep them in solution.
 Acidify to a pH < 6,5.
 Zinc < 1.50 mg/l Higher levels are toxic.
 Filtration methods.
 Fluor < 2 mg/l High levels can induce soft bones.
 Total dissolved solids < 1500 ppm (< 3 weeks of age) < 3000 ppm (> 3 weeks of age) Levels between 4000 to 7000 ppm can produce diarrhea.
 Concentration > 7000 ppm isn't recommended for drinking water.
 Filtration methods.